Privacy Policy

 SCW CSU

-Purpose - Oberoi consulting is a third party provider who will be processing data to enable The Grove Medial Centre to identify, optimise and manage patients with the chronic diseases stated above.
+Purpose - Oberoi consulting is a third party provider who will be processing data to enable The Grove Medial Centre to identify, optimise and manage patients with chronic kidney disease and diabetes mellitus.

 Processor – Oberoi Consulting

-Legal basis - The Grove Medical Centre is engaged in a legal contract which contains data processing terms is in place between the Practice and service provider Ash Lane.
+Legal basis – The GMC is engaged in a legal contract which contains data processing terms in place.

 Lawful basis for processing: